whmcdonaldiii/EvernoteClone/README.md

-# EvernoteClone - Personal Note-Taking Application
+# NoteNest - Personal Note-Taking Application

 A modern, feature-rich note-taking application built with Blazor WebAssembly and .NET 9, designed for personal use.